 The first is the openness of empirical method.
-The mere fact of inquiry is itself a presupposition, for it implies that there is something to be known by understanding the data.
-Still this presupposition is inevitable, for it marks the difference between the scientific and the non-scientific attitudes to experience.
+The mare fact of inquiry is itself a presupposition, for it implies that there is something to be known by understanding the data.
+Still this presupposition is inevitable, for it makes marks the difference between the scientific and the non-scientific attitudes to experience.
 Moreover, this presupposition is minimal.
-For it does not determine a priori whether any selected range of data is to be reduced to system in the in the other hand, is the account of for by channed fort classical fashion or, the concrete diverges non-systematically from systematic expectations.
+For it does not determine a priori whether any selected range of data is to be reduced to system in a the classical fashion or, on the ks other hand, is to be accounted for by showing how the concrete diverges non-systematically from systematic expectations.
 The second corollary is the relevance of empirical method.
 For empirical method is a matter of trial and error, and the only way to settle whether a given aggregate of observations are or are not reducible to system is to formulate both hypotheses, work out their implications, and test the implications against observed results.
+Complementer Procedures.